 Treatment for Conduction Aphasia

-This therapy often proves effective because it utilizes a phenomenon known as neuroplasticity.
+This therapy often proves effective because the repetition of an activity stimulates neuroplasticity.
 Neuroplasticity refers to the brain’s ability to form new neural pathways in response to changes in environment or stimulation.
-These pathways allow healthy portions of the brain to take over control of functions previously controlled by injured ones.
+These pathways allow healthy portions of the brain to perform functions previously controlled by injured ones.

-Patients can engage neuroplasticity through intensive repetition.
-Therefore, by encouraging the patient to practice repeating sentences, therapists can help the person rewire their brain and recover some function.
+Patients can increase neuroplasticity through intensive repetition.
+Therefore, by encouraging a patient to practice repeating sentences, therapists can help the person rewire their brain and recover some function.

 It works best to use speech therapy apps in conjunction with attending speech therapy.

-A speech therapist can also teach aphasia patients certain compensatory tactics such as writing what others say and using text-to-speech devices to help make living with this type of aphasia a little easier.
-This is especially helpful for patients who do not respond to treatment.
+In addition to these exercises, a speech therapist can also teach aphasia patients certain compensatory tactics.
+These are strategies that replace what the lost skill accomplished.
+For conduction aphasia, simply writing what others say down and using text-to-speech devices can help make living with this type of aphasia a little easier.

 Is Conduction Aphasia Permanent?